shivang012/Hotel-Management-System/README.md

-# HotelSync - Application Directory
+# BookNStay - Application Directory

-This is the main application directory for the HotelSync Hotel Management System.
+This is the main application directory for the BookNStay - Hotel Management System.

 ## Quick Start